mleoking/LeoReference/program/java/spark/notes/LeoSparkNote.md

 spark.sql.autoBroadcastJoinThreshold | 10485760 (10 MB) | Configures the maximum size in bytes for a table that will be broadcast to all worker nodes when performing a join.
 By setting this value to -1 broadcasting can be disabled.
 Note that currently statistics are only supported for Hive Metastore tables where the command ANALYZE TABLE <tableName> COMPUTE STATISTICS noscan has been run. spark.sql.broadcastTimeout | 300 | Timeout in seconds for the broadcast wait time in broadcast joins. spark.default.parallelism | |Default number of partitions in RDDs returned by transformations like join, reduceByKey, and parallelize when not set by user.
-Config this number to avoid partition number increasing exponentially when iteratively join rdd/dataframes.
+Config this number to avoid partition number increasing exponentially when iteratively join rdd/dataframes. spark.shuffle.service.enabled | false | Enables the external shuffle service.
+This service preserves the shuffle files written by executors so the executors can be safely removed.
+This must be enabled if spark.dynamicAllocation.enabled is "true".
+The external shuffle service must be set up in order to enable it.
+See dynamic allocation configuration and setup documentation for more information.

 ## Data Structure
 * scala.collection: